 Services provided by HRRG

-Hanan’s Staff works with the Department of Wisconsin Social Services to help clients identify and access benefits that are available to them through local, state and federal programs.
+HRRG’s staff works with the Department of Wisconsin Social Services to help clients identify and access benefits that are available to them through local, state and federal programs.
 They travel to offices to provide on-site interpretation to clients applying for assistance such as Food Stamps, Medicaid, TANF, SSI and WIC clinics.
-Hanan helps immigrant and refugee families face the many issues that are encountered as new Americans, providing assistance in many languages and dialects to match clients with appropriate resources and hosting a variety of job fairs, building resumes for families.
+HRRG helps immigrant and refugee families face the many issues that are encountered as new Americans, providing assistance in many languages and dialects to match clients with appropriate resources and hosting a variety of job fairs and building resumes for families.

 Providing ESL for Adults to help women and men thrive in an English-speaking environment.
-Hanan volunteers tutor refugee students who have a strong desire to improve English language skills along with helping them complete homework assignments.
+HRRG volunteers tutor refugee students who have a strong desire to improve English language skills along with helping them complete homework assignments.
 Students range from Kindergarten to Middle School.
-Hanan volunteers have a sensitivity to cultural differences in addition to patience, understanding, and fluency.
+HRRG volunteers have a sensitivity to cultural differences in addition to patience, understanding and fluency.

 Healthy living programs are offered through a variety of programs and services.
-Hanan has partnered with other community organizations to provide free health screening at annual health fairs and community outreach activities
+HRRG has partnered with other community organizations to provide free health screening at annual health fairs and community outreach activities

 To address food insecurities and navigate the food environment as they encounter unfamiliar food choices.
 Refugees/immigrants particularly those in families with children may not have the financial resources or familiarity with the food environment needed to protect themselves or their children from food insecurity by providing food boxes temporarily to help assist for a short period of time until refugees are familiar with navigating the food environment.